Contact the GG Archives

 February Holiday Dinner Table Setting

-If one were to select the best possible day of the year for a luncheon, she might well decide on the fourteenth of February—Saint Valentine’s Day.
+If one were to select the best day of the year for a luncheon, she might decide on the fourteenth of February—Saint Valentine's Day.

-The Christmas rush is over, the spring vegetables are beginning to appear, at least in city markets, the shops are full of pretty favors in honor of the little love god, and mirth is in the very air.
+The Christmas rush is over, and spring vegetables are beginning to appear, at least in city markets.
+The shops are full of pretty favors in honor of the little love god, and delight is in the air.

-So the fortunate hostess will send out her invitations, and then decide just what she will have to eat.
+So, the fortunate hostess will send out her invitations and then decide what she must eat.

 She may settle the decorations first.

-There is no prettier color for table decoration than pink, and, as love is the keynote of Saint Valentine's Day, and love is always rose-tinted, what could be more appropriate than roses themselves?
-This is especially fortunate as it is easy to have favors, bon-bons, and ices of the same shade.
+There is no prettier color for table decoration than pink, and, as love is the keynote of Saint Valentine's Day and love is always rose-tinted, what could be more appropriate than roses themselves?
+This is exceptionally fortunate as having favors, bonbons, and ices of the same shade is easy.

 A pretty table is made by getting one of the bisque cupids, which are found in all shops where casts are kept, for a centerpiece, entwining it with smilax or asparagus fern, and scattering pink rose petals about its base.